grizzlybears/sqb/README.md

 Short story
 -----------
-    Build and run 'qemu' with 'spice' on the fly.
+    Build and run 'qemu' with 'spice' from source on the fly.

 A bit longer
 ------------